 Adherence to the principles of Standard and Transmission-based Precautions is the best means to minimize occupational exposure to blood and other potentially infectious material (OPIM).1-3 However, occupational exposures still occur.
-Healthcare facilities should have the organizational infrastructure that promotes a seamless response following such events to facilitate timely access (during all working hours) of exposed healthcare personnel (HCP) to physicians familiar with strategies to prevent postexposure healthcare-associated infections (HAIs).
+Healthcare facilities should have an organizational infrastructure that promotes a seamless response following such events to facilitate timely access (during all working hours) of exposed healthcare personnel (HCP) to physicians familiar with strategies to prevent postexposure healthcare-associated infections (HAIs).

 The term HCP refers to all paid and unpaid persons working in healthcare settings who have the potential for exposure to blood and other potentially infectious material (OPIM).4 HCP include, but are not limited to, emergency medical service personnel, dental personnel, laboratory personnel, nurses, nursing assistants, physicians, technicians, therapists, pharmacists, students and trainees, and persons not directly involved in patient care but potentially exposed to blood and OPIM (e.g., clerical, dietary, housekeeping, security, maintenance, and volunteer personnel).